BCDigLib/aspaceiiif/README.md

 ## Usage

-To generate a manifest and HTML view file for a single digital object, pass the digital object ID as an argument; e.g.:
+To generate a manifest and view for a single digital object, pass 'digital_object' and the digital object ID as arguments; e.g.:

-    $ aspaceiiif 1596
+    $ aspaceiiif digital_object 1596

-To generate manifests and HTML view files for multiple digital objects, put the digital object IDs in a text file delimited by newlines, then pass that file as an argument; e.g.:
+The gem can also generate manifests and views for all digital objects associated with a resource record.
+To do this, pass 'resource' as the resource ID as arguments, e.g.:

-    $ aspaceiiif dig-obj-ids.txt
+    $ aspaceiiif resource 166

-(Note: [export_dao_ids.rb](https://github.com/BCDigLib/bc-aspace/blob/master/techmd_dump/export_dao_ids.rb) can be used to generate a text file containing all digital object IDs associated with a given resource.)
+In either case, the gem will create two directories -- 'manifests' and 'views' -- where it will write the output files.

 ## Development